Oct 7, 2021

 The Class 7 license (or Class 7L) in Alberta is the first of many steps to get your full Alberta driver's license.
 All drivers in Alberta start with a Class 7 before moving up to a Class 5 Alberta License.
 This graduated system is designed to help new drivers gradually build their knowledge and confidence on the road.

-If you are planning on getting your license or a Class 7 licensed driver, this blog post outlines all the information you need about getting your license, restrictions, and tips for helping you study and pass the test, and how car insurance in Canada works in the province.
+This blog post outlines all the information you need about getting your Class 7 license, restrictions, tips for helping you study and pass the test, and how car insurance in Canada works in the province.

 What Is A Class 7 License In Alberta?

 The Alberta Class 7 driver's license is a learner's license that allows you to operate Class 5 vehicles such as cars, SUVs, pickup trucks and other regular vehicles under the supervision of a fully licensed driver.
 You can also operate a moped by yourself.

 How To Get A Class 7 License In Alberta